 Under Hawaii law, real estate agents are obligated to disclose every known material fact that may affect the choice of a buyer.
-This same requirement applies to sellers of residential real estate.
+This same requirement applies to sellers of the residential real estate.
 If these parties fail to abide by the law, this is grounds for real estate litigation in Hawaii.

 Real estate sellers and agents must disclose to potential buyers any construction defects of which they are aware.
 It is also legally necessary to reveal any clouds that might be on the title of the property.
 Essentially, any issues that might influence the property’s desirability or value need to be revealed.